Feedback Guidance of Diffusion Models: Results

 \section{Results}

-The novel state-dependent dynamic guidance scheme is validated in the context of image generation on Imagenet512x512 using the EDM2-XS model.
-Our guidance scheme largely outperforms CFG and is competitive with LIG while benefitting from a strong mathematical framework.
-In the context of T2I, multiple qualitative examples are provided in combination with results illustrating that the self-regulated feedback guidance scale increases on average with the difficulty of the prompt.
+We validate our novel state-dependent dynamic guidance scheme on ImageNet512×512 using EDM2 models, where it consistently outperforms CFG and remains competitive with LIG, while benefitting from a strong mathematical framework.
+To assess generality, we additionally compute FIDs on MS-COCO in the T2I setting.
+Alongside these quantitative results, we provide qualitative examples showing that the self-regulated feedback guidance scale naturally increases with prompt complexity.